miki725/django-url-filter/docs/big_picture.rst

 +++++++++

-Since filtering is decoupled from the ``FilterSet``, the filtering honors all full on a specified filter backend.
+Since filtering is decoupled from the ``FilterSet``, the filtering honors all go to a specified filter backend.
 The backend is very simple.
 It takes a list of filter specifications and a data to filter and its job is to filter that data as specified in the specifications.

 .. note::
-  Currently we only support Django ORM filter backend but you can imagine that any backend can be implemented.
-We plan to add support for SQLAlchemy since, well, why not add it?
-Eventually filter backends can be added for flat data-structures like filtering a vanilla Python lists or filtering from exotic data-source like Mongo.
+  Currently we only support Django ORM and SQLAlchemy filter backends but you can imagine that any backend can be implemented.
+  Eventually filter backends can be added for flat data-structures like filtering a vanilla Python lists or even more exotic sources like Mongo, Redis, etc.

 Steps
 -----